silanthro/stores-client/content/docs/cookbook/get-tasks-in-slack.md

 python get-tasks-in-slack.py
 ```

-The AI agent will get the tasks due today from Todoist and message you in Slack.
+The AI agent will get the tasks due today from Todoist and message you on Slack.

 ![Tasks in Slack](/img/cookbook/get-tasks-in-slack/tasks-in-slack.jpg)

-To make this AI agent even more useful, you can set up a cron job to run this script every morning and you will get a daily task brief in your Slack.
+To make this AI agent even more useful, you can set up a cron job to run this script every morning and get a daily task brief in your Slack.

 If you have any questions, let us know on [GitHub](https://github.com/silanthro/stores).